Meatballs, ricotta, mozzarella and tomatoes top the coal-fired pizza.

 Here in Providence, we’ve come to expect the gourmet hot dog and cupcake from our food trucks, but fine French dining?
 That I didn’t see coming.

-Chef Mario Molliere has already won his three Michelin stars, and now he’s here in Rhode Island in his new digs — the Plouf Plouf Gastronomie truck.
+Chef Mario Molliere has worked at a three Michelin starred restaurant, and now he’s here in Rhode Island in his new digs — the Plouf Plouf Gastronomie truck.
 Dishes range from $5-15, more than most food trucks, but then again, you don’t normally get escargots, duck confit, and crème brûlée from one.

 They’ve been operating only a few weeks, but we’ve already been several times.
 As it turns out, fine French dining and a screaming, running eighteen-month-old normally don’t mix well — but Plouf Plouf Gastronomie has changed all that.
 On my last visit, I opted for the goat cheese and beet salad, followed by poulet rôti with mushrooms and a side of pomme frites, and finished off with the chocolate mousse.
 It doesn’t get much better than this.